csc-training/csc-env-eff/_hands-on/modules/module-exercise-with-aligners.md

 ---
 topic: modules
-title: Exercise - Biosoftwares in Puhti
+title: Tutorial - Biosoftwares in Puhti
 ---

 # Biosoftwares in Puhti

-This exercise requires that you have a [user account at CSC](https://docs.csc.fi/accounts/how-to-create-new-user-account/) and it is a member of a project that [has access to Puhti service](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/).
+This tutorial requires that you have a [user account at CSC](https://docs.csc.fi/accounts/how-to-create-new-user-account/) and it is a member of a project that [has access to Puhti service](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/).

 You will learn: